Ephrat “Bounce” Asherie

 Ephrat “Bounce” Asherie, a 2016 Bessie Award Winner for Innovative Achievement in Dance, is a New York City based B-girl, dancer and choreographer.
 As artistic director of Ephrat Asherie Dance (EAD) she has presented work at the Apollo Theater, FiraTarrega, Jacob’s Pillow, New York Live Arts, Summerstage, and the Yard, among others.
-Ephrat has received numerous awards to support her work including a Kevin Spacey Artist of Choice Award, a Mondo Cane! commission from Dixon Place, a Creative Development Residency from Jacob’s Pillow, Workspace and Extended Life Residencies from the Lower Manhattan Cultural Council, a Travel and Study Grant from the Jerome Foundation and two residencies through the CUNY Dance Initiative.
+Ephrat has received numerous awards to support her work including a Mondo Cane! commission from Dixon Place, a Creative Development Residency from Jacob’s Pillow, Workspace and Extended Life Residencies from the Lower Manhattan Cultural Council, a Travel and Study Grant from the Jerome Foundation and two residencies through the CUNY Dance Initiative.
 Her first evening length work, A Single Ride, received two Bessie nominations in 2012 for Outstanding Emerging Choreographer and Outstanding Sound Design by Marty Beller.
-Ephrat is a regular guest artist with Dorrance Dance and has worked and collaborated with Doug Elkins, Rennie Harris, Bill Irwin, Gus Solomons Jr and Buddha Stretch, among others.
-She recently created a piece for Parsons Dance Company that will premiere at the Joyce in May 2017.
-Ephrat is on faculty at Wesleyan University and Broadway Dance Center and is a founding member of the all-female house dance collective, MAWU.
+Most recently Ephrat received a National Dance Project award to support the development and touring of her newest work, Odeon, set to premiere at Jacob’s Pillow in the summer of 2018.
+Ephrat is a regular guest artist with Dorrance Dance and has worked and collaborated with Doug Elkins, Rennie Harris, Bill Irwin, David Parsons, Gus Solomons Jr and Buddha Stretch, among others.
+Ephrat has been on faculty at Wesleyan University and set pieces for students at Smith College, SUNY Brockport, Alvin Ailey Dance Center, University of Texas Rio Grande and Texas Tech University.
+Ephrat teaches at Broadway Dance Center and is a co-founding member of the all-female house dance collective, MAWU.
 She earned her BA from Barnard College, Columbia University in Italian and her MFA from the University of Wisconsin-Milwaukee where she researched the vernacular jazz dance roots of contemporary street and club dances.

 A graduate of The Juilliard School, under the directorship of Benjamin Harkarvy, Elisa Clark has had one of the most accomplished performing careers in modern dance of her generation.
 For the past 16 years, Ms. Clark has toured the world as a featured member of the Alvin Ailey American Dance Theater (2013-2017), Battleworks Dance Company (2001-2006), the Lar Lubovitch Dance Company (2001, 2011-2012) and the Mark Morris Dance Group (2005-2011), in addition to collaborating on other large and small projects.
 She has also performed with the Nederlands Dans Theater and with the Metropolitan Opera at New York City’s Lincoln Center, in works by Jirí Kylián, and Crystal Pite respectively.
 Originally from the Washington, D.C. area, Ms. Clark received her early training from the Academy of the Maryland Youth Ballet.
 A founding member of Robert Battle’s Battleworks, Ms. Clark has fulfilled many responsibilities pertaining to his work, most importantly, the roles of Dancer, Company Manager, Rehearsal Assistant/Director and Répétiteur.
 She has been on faculty at the American Dance Festival since 2004, and taught both Master Classes worldwide, as well as staged the work of Mr. Battle, Mr. Lubovitch, Mr. Morris, Adam Hougland, David Parsons, and Igal Perry on various Schools, Universities and Companies, as well as had a longtime collaborative relationship with Carolyn Adams.
 She is a certified Life Coach, a highly sought after teacher and educator, and a 2008 Princess Grace Award winner.